grafana/grafana/docs/sources/features/explore/index.md

 ### Manage favorite queries

-All queries that have been starred in **Query history** tab by clicking on star icon are displayed in **Starred** tab as well.
-This allows you to access your favourite queries faster, and to reuse these queries without typing them from scratch.
+All queries that have been starred in the Query history tab are displayed in the Starred.
+This allows you to access your favorite queries faster and to reuse these queries without typing them from scratch.

 ### Sort query history